Transparency: Effective Communication in the Modern-Day Workplace

 Access to the right information with the right frequency provides insights that help answer key business questions like ‘How can I improve client service?
 Whether you run a small practice or a large multi-national firm, data should be central to your decision-making process.
 Adopt a data-drives-decision culture by making data accessible, accurate, and simple.

 Five tips to jumpstart your internal communication strategy and inspire your team

 1. Define your key performance indicators (KPIs), and a plan to share them with your team.

 Measure what matters.
 When it comes to KPI’s, the fewer you’re tracking, the better you’re likely to track them.
 It’s also important to explain each KPI and why it’s important to the business.

 At SmartVault, one of the KPIs we track as a measure of business efficiency is LTV:CAC ratio.
 The LTV (lifetime value of a customer) should be at least 3x the CAC (what it costs to acquire a new customer).
-When we started socializing this with the team, we used an analogy ‘if we spend $1 in sales and marketing, we should expect to get $3 back’.
+We used an analogy ‘if we spend $1 in sales and marketing, we expect to get $3 back’.
 This is a simple framework to understand the revenue expectation that comes from additional investment.

 2. Create simple visuals to reduce noise and get clear takeaways from the data.

 These days, it is likely that your financial or CRM platform can generate beautiful charts and gauges – maybe even a dashboard-view of your key business metrics.
 Even if you are tracking data in Excel (that’s OK too), it’s easy to convert numeric data into a simple visual.
 Invest the time in presenting the data simply to foster greater understanding.